Spanning the isogeny class of a power of an ordinary elliptic curve over a finite field. Application to the number of rational points of curves of genus $\leq 4$: Introduction

-Roughly speaking, the above descriptions functorially relate isomorphism classes of (non-polarized) abelian varieties in $\mathcal{W}$ and certain finitely generated modules over orders $R$ in products of number fields or quaternion algebras.
-When moreover the abelian varieties in $\mathcal{W}$ are isogenous to product of non-isogenous ordinary simple abelian varieties, there are algorithms to enumerate the elements of $\mathcal{W}$ or $\mathcal{W}_1$ (see \cite{Mar}).
-The LMFDB database is currently keeping track of their numbers for small values of $g$ and $q$ \cite{LMFDB}.
+The situation is even more critical if one is interested in $\FF_q$-isomorphism classes of \emph{polarized} abelian varieties in $\mathcal{W}$.
+Since the distinction is important for one of our goal (identifying Jacobians in the isogeny class), we denote the $\FF_q$-isomorphism classes of principally polarized abelian varieties isogenous to $A$ by $\mathcal{W}_1$.
+Notice that there is no inclusion between the elements of $\mathcal{W}$ and $\mathcal{W}_1$ since the notions of isomorphism classes are distinct.
+When the abelian varieties in $\mathcal{W}$ are isogenous to products of non-isogenous ordinary simple abelian varieties, there are algorithms to enumerate the elements of $\mathcal{W}$ or $\mathcal{W}_1$ (see \cite{Mar}).
+The LMFDB database is currently keeping track of the cardinality of these sets for small values of $g$ and $q$ \cite{LMFDB}.\\

-In the present article, we consider a different case, namely $\mathcal{W}$ is the isogeny class of the $g$-th power of an ordinary elliptic curve $E/\FF_q$.
+In the present article, we consider a different case from \cite{Mar}, namely $\mathcal{W}$ is the isogeny class of the $g$-th power of an ordinary elliptic curve $E/\FF_q$.
 Let $\pi$ be the Frobenius endomorphism of $E$ and $R=\ZZ[\pi,q/\pi]=\ZZ[\pi]$.
-The set $S_E$ of isomorphism classes of elliptic curves $\{E_1,\ldots,E_r\}$ isogenous to $E$ is in bijection with the ideal class monoid $\textrm{ICM}(R)$ of $R$ and equations for the $E_i$ can be computed.
-Moreover it is always possible to identify one with minimal endomorphism ring, i.e. equal to $R$.
+The set $S_E$ of $\FF_q$-isomorphism classes of elliptic curves $\{E_1,\ldots,E_r\}$ isogenous to $E$ is in bijection with the ideal class monoid $\textrm{ICM}(R)$ of $R$.
+Moreover, it is always possible to identify in this set or directly construct one elliptic curve isogenous to $E$ with minimal endomorphism ring, i.e. equal to $R$ (see the discussion at the beginning of Section~\ref{sec:effectivekernel}).
 We will assume from now on that this is our curve $E$.
 The functor given in \cite{JKP+18} which associates to any $A \in \mathcal{W}$ the finitely generated torsion-free $R$-module (or in short $R$-lattice) $\Hom(A,E)$ of rank $g$ is an equivalence of categories and provides an inverse denoted $\F$.
-Note that this function is distinct from the one used from instance in \cite{Mar} (it is contravariant and exact) and there is no easy way to compare them away from projective $R$-modules.
-But both functors can prove that the elements in $\mathcal{W}$ are represented by products of elliptic curves $E_1,\ldots,E_g$ in $S_E$ corresponding to a sequence of orders $R \subset \End(E_1) \subset \ldots \subset \End(E_g)$ and invertible $\End(E_i)$-ideal classes $I_i$ with a given fixed product $I_1 \cdots I_g$ in $\textrm{ICM}(R)$ (see \cite[Th.1]{kani}, \cite{Mar}, \cite[Th.3.2]{JKP+18}).
+Note that this functor is distinct from the one used for instance in \cite{Mar} (it is contravariant and exact) and there is no easy way to compare them away from projective $R$-modules.
+But both functors lead to the conclusion that the elements in $\mathcal{W}$ are represented by products of elliptic curves $E_1,\ldots,E_g$ in $S_E$ corresponding to a sequence of orders $R \subset \End(E_1) \subset \ldots \subset \End(E_g)$ and invertible $\End(E_i)$-ideal classes $I_i$ with a given fixed product $I_1 \cdots I_g$ in $\textrm{ICM}(R)$ (see \cite[Th.1]{kani}, \cite{Mar}, \cite[Th.3.2]{JKP+18}).